The QATSPY Golf Sports Page: Simple Golf Swing Tips

 Classic Golf Swing- More than Just Mechanics and Athletics, but True Grit

-Albert Einstein, one of the greatest thinkers, had a great quote about how we can excel at performing just common activities- Excellence is doing a common thing in an uncommon way.
-Achieving excellence isn’t based on one’s perfection or ability, but on one’s perseverance and patience, a great forum for coaching golf.
-Golf is an excellent sport to teaching perseverance, patience and purpose, without these the golfer will find it difficult to succeed at golf and life.
+Albert Einstein, one of the greatest thinkers, had a great quote about how we can achieve excellence- Excellence is doing a common thing in an uncommon way.
+Achieving excellence isn’t based on one’s natural talents or abilities, but on one’s perseverance.
+A great forum for coaching golf focuses on simple golf swing technique of presetting the wrists.
+Golf is an excellent sport to teaching perseverance, patience and how small things perform correctly has a significant impact on one’s life and their golf game.

 Golf is an Excellent Outreach to our Veterans “Operation Dog Tag”